 5. Built to last, sustainable, complementary to heritage surroundings

 The building will be designed to meet high sustainability building standards.
 The proposed site is within a conservation area.
 The building design will take account of and be sensitive to its surroundings, whilst offering a flagship building commending the value of education and research endeavour, and exciting the senses.

 News and latest updates

-Further information will be available soon on the New University Library Blog (currently under development).
+Further information can be found on the New University Library Blog.